Reflections on Community And Not-For-Profit Boards and Memberships (Power of Networking)

 epiphany of sorts for the tremendously positive influence that a single non-profit can

-centers, to see, first hand, the work of this wonderful organization.
+was invited to tour one of their facilities to see, first hand, the work of this

 I did so on a lovely late spring day—and, was stunned!